-by Jamie Fletcher on August 13, 2012 in Gaming Peripherals, Speakers/Headphones
+by Jamie Fletcher on August 13, 2012 in Audio & Media, Peripherals

 With Corsair establishing itself as an all-round PC equipment designer, we take a look at an update to some of its earlier gaming headsets.
 The Vengeance series expands on the HS1 and HS1A, bringing new design choices and features, including a big one: wireless connectivity.

 One thing I should make clear is that all audio testing is extremely subjective, especially when it comes to virtualized surround sound, due to the nature of HRTF (head-related transfer function).
 Dolby just works better for me as it more accurately represents a central and front left and right speakers, but rear audio is still indistinguishable – a common problem for all virtualized sound.
 Dolby is also one of the more expensive solutions for surround sound and probably explains the lack of this feature in the Vengeance 2000 headset.

 The inclusion of virtual surround sound is becoming less important these days.
 Games are already beginning to come out with their own virtualized sound systems, such as Battlefield 3 and the soon-to-be launched Counter-Strike: Global Offensive.
 The reality though, is that it’s impossible to create surround-sound from two speakers that will work for all people.
 While it’s possible to create front-facing audio and a central speaker, rear audio will always be difficult to distinguish.

 On the software side of things there really isn’t much going on.
 You install the drivers, reboot, open up the software, and you are presented with a single screen.
 You can either enable or disable the Xear virtualized surround sound by clicking the bypass button, or you can tune the equalizer to your desired profile.